konradhalas/dacite/README.md

 ### Transformation

-You can use `transform` argument if you want to transform the input data into the new value.
+You can use `Config.transform` argument if you want to transform the input data into the new value.
 You have to pass a following mapping:
 `{'data_class_field': callable}`, where `callable` is a `Callable[[Any], Any]`.